-The most recent of the best novels featuring cats is this best-selling thriller about an agoraphobic woman who believes she witnessed a crime in a neighboring house.
+This best-selling thriller about an agoraphobic woman who believes she witnessed a crime in a neighboring house wouldn’t be complete without a furry companion.
 Anna Fox spends her days as a recluse, drinking wine, watching old movies, and—you guessed it—hanging out with her cat for company.

 The Midnight Library by Matt Haig (2020)

 A thought-provoking story of possibilities, The Midnight Library follows Nora Seed through all the lives she could have lived.
 An occurrence with her beloved cat is, in some ways, the catalyst for her opportunity to view parallel timelines while life and death hang in the balance.

 The Last House on Needless Street by Catriona Ward (2021)

 The most recent novel on our list is also one of the strangest.
 You won’t find much adult fiction where the cat has a first-person point of view, but that is the case with Olivia, feline companion to shut-in Ted Bannerman.
 A twisting tale of kidnap, childhood trauma, and detective work leads this story to its mind-blowing conclusion.